Images of integration operators in weighted function spaces: Entropy and approximation numbers

 \end{theorem} \begin{proof} Continuity and compactness criteria for embeddings $id$ of Besov and Triebel--Lizorkin spaces with weights were derived in e.g. \cite{HTr2,HSc}.
-In particular, assumptions given in \cite[Proposition 2.1]{HSc} implies the restriction $-\infty<s_2-|m|\le s_1<\infty$ on smoothness parameters $s_1$ and $s_2$ in our case.
+In particular, assumptions given in \cite[Proposition 2.1]{HSc} implies the restrictions $-\infty<s_2\pm|m|\le s_1<\infty$ on smoothness parameters $s_1$ and $s_2$ in our cases.

-Denote and Then $I_{\star}^{|m|}=R^\ast\circ id$ and $id=R_\ast\circ I_{\Omega^\star}^{|m|}$, where $R^\ast$, $R_\ast$ are bounded on the strength of Theorem \ref{ImagesCombRem}.
-From here the result follows directly from multiplicativity properties of entropy and approximation numbers.
+Denote and Then $I_{\star}^{|m|}=R^\ast\circ id_u$ and $id_w=R_\ast\circ I_{\Omega^\star}^{|m|}$, where $R^\ast$, $R_\ast$ are bounded on the strength of Theorem \ref{ImagesCombRem}.
+From here the result follows directly from multiplicativity properties of entropy and approximation numbers \cite{CS, Pi}.

 \end{proof}